-L. No setting up of a permanent establishment for expanded stays at building and plant works due to COVID-19 these interruptions must not be due to the course of business operations, but rather, for example, to border closures or cessation of work stemming from the Coronavirus crisis.
+M. No setting up of a permanent establishment for expanded stays at construction and assembly works due to COVID-19

-In its updated version of the "FAQ "Coronavirus" (taxes)" of April 26, 2021, the Federal Ministry of Finance states that there should be no tax consequences for foreign companies and their employees with regard to the setting up of a permanent establishment if construction and assembly works by foreign (construction) companies are interrupted before completion.
-As a precondition,
+In its updated version of the "FAQ "Coronavirus" (taxes)" of 7 July 2022, the Federal Ministry of Finance states that there should be no tax consequences for foreign companies and their employees regarding the setting up of a permanent establishment if construction and assembly works by foreign (construction) companies are interrupted before completion.
+As a precondition, these interruptions must not be due to the course of business operations, but rather, for example, to border closures or cessation of work stemming from the Coronavirus crisis.